ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### May 10, 2020
 Normalized BCCP and BPCA models to their peak value.
 Successfully generated phase function plots with correct ranges of scattering angles.
 Worked on thesis writing.

+### May 11, 2020
+Changed plot to marker scatter for clearer result.
+Shaded the side to dark if the tilted angle angle more than 90 degrees.
+Result seemed weird.
+Attempted with a different approach.